jardimlab/jardimlab.github.io/README.md

-It is a hakcerspace focused on educations and arts.
+It is a hakcerspace focused on education and arts.